 A study of works by representative African-American writers from the mid-19th century to the present in their cultural and social contexts.
 The course will cover a variety of genres.
-Prerequisites: ENGL 170.
-Credits: 3(3-0) Offered every spring
+Prerequisites: ENGL 203.
+Credits: 4(4-0) Offered every spring

-ENGL 338 Contemporary American Literature
+ENGL 338 Contemporary Literature: (subtitle)

-A study of representative important writers and trends in American literature since World War II.
-Prerequisites: ENGL 170.
-Credits: 3(3-0) Offered fall, odd years
+A study of representative important writers and trends during the late 20th and 21st centuries.
+Prerequisites: ENGL 203.
+Credits: 4(4-0) Offered fall, odd years